chakrabortsu/tas-vsphere-nsxt-automation/README.md

 # tas-vsphere-nsxt-automation
-Script to automate installation of TAS on Sphere with NSX-T networking
+Script to automate installation process of TAS on Sphere with NSX-T networking